Sh:1261

 Abstract:

 For which (first-order complete, usually countable) T do there exist non-isomorphic models of T which become isomorphic after forcing with a forcing notion \mathbb{P}?
 Necessarily, \mathbb{P} is non-trivial; i.e. it adds some new set of ordinals.
 It is best if we also demand that it collapses no cardinal.
-We can demand that the models are not just non-isomorphic, but far from each other (in a suitable sense).
-We give sufficient conditions: first, for theories with the independence property, we proved this when \mathbb{P} adds no new \omega-sequence.
-We may prove it “for some \mathbb{P}," but better would be for some specific forcings.
-Best would be to characterize the pairs (T,\mathbb{P}) for which we have such models.Then we prove this for unstable theories, but for a smaller class of cardinals.
+It is better if we demand on the one hand that the models are non-isomorphic, and even far from each other (in a suitable sense), but on the other hand, \mathcal{L}-equivalent in some suitable logic \mathcal{L}.
+We give sufficient conditions: for theories with the independence property, we proved this when \mathbb{P} adds no new \omega-sequence.
+We may prove it “for some \mathbb{P}," but better would be for some specific forcing notions (or for a natural family).
+Best would be to characterize the pairs (T,\mathbb{P}) for which we have such models.This work does not require any knowledge of forcings.
+The results say (e.g.) that there are models M_1,M_2 which are not isomorphic (and even far from being isomorphic, in a rigorous sense) which become isomorphic when we extend the universe by adding a new branch to the tree ({}^{\theta>}2,\lhd).
+No knowledge of stability theory is required to read this paper.

 Bib entry

-@article{Sh:1261, author = {Shelah, Saharon}, title = {{Potentially Isomorphic; Only after forcing}} }
+@article{Sh:1261, author = {Shelah, Saharon}, title = {{Twins: non-isomorphic models forced to be isomorphic, Part I}} }